AOSP Porting to iMX8MP for Automotive Application

 Full-cycle AOSP porting and integration, including Secure Boot, OTA updates, and Android Auto support

-A leading automotive client approached Iomico with a challenge: port a clean Android Open Source Project (AOSP) to the Compulab UCM-iMX8MP System-on-Module, with minimal reliance on NXP's Yocto-based tools.
+A leading automotive client approached iomico with a challenge: port a clean Android Open Source Project (AOSP) to the Compulab UCM-iMX8MP System-on-Module, with minimal reliance on NXP's Yocto-based tools.

 The i.MX family of applications processors is an excellent platform for building high-performance, low-power, and cost-effective Android OS products.